 AI won’t replace people.
 But it will replace mediocrity.

-It’ll ask us to think harder about how we lead, how we hire, how we learn—and how we measure value.
+It’ll force us to rethink how we lead, how we hire, how we learn—and how we measure value.

 Every business experiences hiring peaks – periods of rapid surge when extra work demands additional talent to deliver results.
 However, finding this talent quickly is becoming increasingly challenging each day.